- Small device that connects to the USB port to add functionality or connect devices, used for connectivity, security, or streaming.

 WiFi Dongle

-A WiFi dongle is a must-have for computers that do not have built-in wireless connectivity.
-This small device allows desktop and laptop computers to connect to wireless networks quickly and easily.
+A WiFi dongle is essential for devices that lack built-in wireless connectivity.
+This small device allows desktop and laptop computers to connect to the internet. connect to wireless networks quickly and easily.

 Some considerations when choosing a WiFi dongle are: